 Usability studies show most people won’t look beyond the first screen.
-So postion your call-to-action appropriately.
+So position your call-to-action appropriately.

 To achieve optimal results from your email marketing campaigns, testing is a requirement.
-Consider testing subject lines along with standard A/B testing to ensure the right message goes to your prospects’ inbox.
+Consider testing subject lines to ensure the right message goes to your prospect’s inbox.
 You can also test other elements including: images, change in copy or other small revisions.

 25. Track your success

 Sending emails without tracking your success is like flying blind.
-By checking your analytics, you’ll know how well your emails are doing and be able to make changes to improve your success.
-Aside from checking the metrics provided by your email platform, you can also use Google Analytics for a more in-depth look.
-Learn more from this article on the Juvlon blog, “How to Use Google Analytics to Measure Your Email Campaign.”
+By checking your analytics, you’ll know how well your emails are doing and be able to make changes to improve your campaigns.
+Email Reports reveal the dynamics of your consumer response and guide your future email campaigns.
+You can also track your campaign success in-depth by integrating Google Analytics with your emails.

 26. Use email marketing to accomplish what email does best